A MATLAB toolbox for the Characterisation of Recorded Underwater Sound (CHORUS V.5)

-This page provides links to download a Matlab toolbox for the Characterisation Of Recorded Underwater Sound (CHORUS V.5).
-CHORUS is a set of Matlab routines and a stand-alone executable program to process, review and analyse large datasets of sea noise recordings made by autonomous recorders, such as SM2 from Wildlife Acoustics, Sound Traps from Ocean Instruments, etc. CHORUS is the main software tool to analyse data from the Passive Acoustic Observatories of the Integrated Marine Observing System.
+This page provides links to download a MATLAB (The MathWorks Inc., Natick, MA, USA) toolbox for the Characterisation Of Recorded Underwater Sound (CHORUS V.5).
+CHORUS is a set of MATLAB routines and a stand-alone executable program to process, review and analyse large datasets of sea noise recordings made by autonomous recorders, such as SM2 from Wildlife Acoustics, Sound Traps from Ocean Instruments, etc. CHORUS is the main software tool to analyse data from the Passive Acoustic Observatories of the Integrated Marine Observing System.

 Sea noise data processing and analysis with CHORUS consist of two stages: